BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/test & costs.md

 - SaaS Essential
 - SaaS Premium

-If you would like to purchase a full version of our APP, please contact us via **info@belware.de**
+If you would like to purchase a full version of our App, please contact us via **info@belware.de**

+### Costs
+A license for the Connector 365 E-POST app costs 9,90€ and includes unlimited sending of letters for an unlimited number of users.

+The postage costs incurred through use are billed directly to you via Deutsche Post.